mmahesh09/AlgoMate/README.md

 Code.
 Practice.
 Conquer. 💻🧠🎯

 **Your AI-powered coding interview buddy.**

-AlgoMate is a web app that helps developers prepare for technical interviews with smart, GPT-4 generated coding questions, real-time feedback, and mock interview sessions — all in one sleek platform.
+AlgoMate is a web app that helps developers prepare for technical interviews with smart, GPT-4-generated coding questions, real-time feedback, and mock interview sessions — all in one sleek platform.

----

 ## Features